luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

 ```

-<strong>When</strong> running with a custom variable, production builds still need --prod flag.
+<strong>Note:</strong> When running with a custom variable, production builds still need --prod flag.

 If you have any questions, feel free to comment here.